Unidata/science-gateway/openstack/magnum-workflow.md

 ### Nodegroups

 [Nodegroups](https://docs.openstack.org/magnum/latest/user/#node-groups) allow
-cluster administors to "create heterogenous clusters", i.e. clusters made of different flavors of nodes created for specific purposes.
+cluster administers to "create heterogeneous clusters", i.e. clusters made of different flavors of nodes created for specific purposes.

 As described in the NOTE above when discussing the cluster creation, we will